 Originally the province of the financial services industry, blockchain technology is now finding its place in the life sciences and healthcare field as well.
 Likewise, artificial intelligence and wide-ranging health economics and outcomes research are gaining traction and demonstrating their potential for clinical and economic impact to providers, payors, and healthcare decision-makers—allowing for efficient market access and a competitive edge.

 A half-day medical affairs workshop on Thursday, September 13th will shed light on these and other topics from the frontiers of medical technology.
 Hosted by UMass M2D2 in Lowell, the session is open to all healthcare professionals, entrepreneurs, startups, investors and industry experts.
-Light breakfast and lunch will be served.
+Light breakfast, lunch, and ice cream will be served.

 Meet our featured speakers: